epaaso/sc-luca-explore/README.md

 - *nb_filter*: Filters the cells and genes by predefined quality control metrics.

 - *nb_refAtlas*: Contains the notebook `vae_raytune` for running and inspecting various experiments of hyperparameter exploration.
-The notebook `scANVImodel` has the reasoning and training of the actual reference atlas.
+The notebook `scANVImodel_WuBatch` has the reasoning and training of the actual reference atlas, used everywhere else.

 - *nb_annotRefatlas*: Annotates tissue from a new study by doing surgery and has integrated quality plots.
 Also annotates broad tumor cell types.
 Includes a notebook for annotation with label transfer via neighbors, but it had worse outcomes (`labelTransfer`).
 There is also a notebook that transfers the newly created clusters to another dataset (`extendPreds_{dataset}.ipynb`).